0LNetworkCommunity/libra-legacy-v6/ol/documentation/validator_setup.md

 2.1.
 Generate new keys and account: `onboard keygen`.
 Run as many times as you like, and choose a mnemonic.
 **Mnemonic and keys are not saved anywhere, write them down now**.

 2.2.
-Run the validator onboarding wizard inside a `screen` or `tmux` session, and answer questions:
+Run the validator onboarding wizard inside a `tmux` session, and answer questions:

 ```
 # start wizard